 NCRR have chosen to work on the rebuilding of village schools as part of our building phase.
-School buildings within Nepalese villages are an integral part of the social network, community and social structure of a village.
-Not only are schools a place for education and a safe, supervised place for parents to leave their children, they also represent community centers.
-They are more important now than ever as they are a safe place for children to go to while parents clear and rebuild.
+School buildings within Nepalese villages are an integral part of their social network and community of a village.
+Not only are schools a place for education and a safe, supervised place for parents to leave their children, they also represent community centres.
+They are more important now than ever, as they are a safe place for children to go to while parents clear and rebuild.

 In the VDC there are some 600 houses destroyed.
 Although we would like to assist, it would be an immeasurable task for us to rebuild every house and with local politics heavily involved it is nigh impossible to begin such a large project.